Are you a new driver and you don’t know how to safely change lanes on NY highways? Stick around, we will take you through it.

 The way out of this is for the road users to collectively apply the unwritten but crucial right-of-way rules to determine who goes first and who waits.

-That said, the following is the ultimate guide to changing lanes in NY:
+That said, the following is the ultimate guide on how safely change lanes in NY highways:

 1. Reduce Speed